 My favorite Friday nights are usually spent drinking cocktails with friends.
 My favorites lately have included all things ginger, like an Irish Mule or a classic whiskey ginger cocktail.

-Also called the Whiskey Ginger, this easy whiskey cocktail can be made with just two ingredients, bourbon and ginger ale.
+Also called the Whiskey Ginger, this easy cocktail can be made with just two ingredients, bourbon and ginger ale.
 My favorite way is to add a splash of fresh lime juice.
+You can even mix it up with other kinds of whiskey, like Scotch or rye.

 Like a rum & coke or a vodka cranberry, it’s the perfect cocktail to order on airplanes and at open bars because it’s so simple to make.